-/wsag: AgreementContext/TerminationTime
+/wsag:Context/wsag:ExpirationTime

 This optional element specifies the time at which this agreement is no longer valid.
 Agreement initiators MAY use this mechanism to specify an Agreement service lifetime.
 Extended negotiation languages MAY define other mechanisms to negotiate lifetime integrated with other negotiation terms.
-The resulting negotiated lifetime MUST be exposed as wsag: TerminationTime and further negotiation MUST be possible through the basic [WS-ResourceLifetime]mechanisms.
+The resulting negotiated lifetime MAY be exposed as wsag: ExpirationTime.
+Note that the ExpirationTime need not be identical to the TerminationTime of a Web service encapsulation of an agreement that uses WS-ResourceLifetime.
+The ExpirationTime applies to the agreement, that is, the time at which the agreement terms are no longer in effect.
+The TerminationTime applies only to the service which encapsulates the agreement and makes it available for inspection.
+It is RECOMMENDED that TerminationTime be greater than or equal to the ExpirationTime in this usage scenario.